tconbeer/textual-textarea/README.md

 - language (str): Must be `None` or the short name of a [Pygments lexer](https://pygments.org/docs/lexers/), e.g., `python`, `sql`, `as3`.
 Defaults to `None`.
 - theme (str): Must be name of a [Pygments style](https://pygments.org/styles/), e.g., `bw`, `github-dark`, `solarized-light`.
 Defaults to `monokai`.
 - use_system_clipboard (bool): Set to `False` to make the TextArea's copy and paste operations ignore the system clipboard.
 Defaults to `True`.
+Some Linux users may need to apt-install `xclip` or `xsel` to enable the system clipboard features.

 The TextArea supports many actions and key bindings. **For proper binding of `ctrl+c` to the COPY action, you must initialize your App with `inherit_bindings=False`** (as shown above), so that `ctrl+c` does not quit the app.
 The TextArea implements `ctrl+q` as quit; you way wish to mimic that in your app so that other in-focus widgets use the same behavior.